BagelFan820/BagelFan820.github.io/README.md

         var dotVisible = false;
         var dotAppearanceTime;
         var gameStarted = false;
-        var bestTime = null;
+        var waitingForDot = false; // New variable to check if waiting for dot appearance var bestTime = null;

         // Function to draw the dot